 Blue eggs are the holy grail of colorful egg baskets!
 There are several breeds of chickens that reliably lay blue eggs – ranging from light blue to a deep vibrant blue to a blue/green turquoise.
-Ameraucanas, Araucanas, and Legbars are all pure chicken breeds that reliably lay beautiful blues.
+Ameraucanas, Araucanas, and Cream Legbars are all pure chicken breeds that reliably lay beautiful blues.

 Chocolate Egg Layers

 No these aren’t Cadbury chickens – but they are chickens that will lay gorgeous dark chocolate colored eggs!
 Welsummers are most commonly found in Partridge coloring, but also Gold & Silver Duckwing.
 As a bonus, Welsummers also lay the most speckled eggs of any chicken breed.
 Marans can be found in Black, White, Gold & Silver Cockoo, Columbian & Wheaten colorings, but the Black Copper Marans lay the darkest brown eggs of the Maran family.
 Barnevelders are beautiful chocolate layers that come in several colorings including black, white, blue, partridge, silver, dark brown, and some laced colorings.

 Olive Eggers are designer chickens that are bred just for their cool egg colors which range from light green to olive to a bluish green.
 They are created by breeding a chocolate laying breed to a blue laying breed.